iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > Does not connect when it should - what a waste!<br> :date: __2020-11-18 22:02:44__

 > Normally amazing, but wont work now keeps crashing:/ all it does is crash constantly.<br> :date: __2020-11-11 05:16:10__

-> For over a year I have been using two phones to power Dreamlab.
-The app is crashing on both phones.
-The app is updated automatically on Samsung and Motorola phones.
-No feedback from dreamlab whatsoever.
-Regrettably, uninstalled on both phones 😭<br> :date: __2020-11-10 00:30:07__